Cucarachero de Santa Marta

 Vocalization

 Calls: In addition to their songs, Santa Marta Wrens have a variety of calls used for communication.
-These calls are usually shorter and less complex than their songs.
+These calls are shorter and less complex than their songs.

 Purpose